 In the 1850s people began farming sheep for wool.
 After the first refrigerated meat was sent to Britain in 1882, sheep were farmed for meat too.
 Fruit orchards were planted in Central Otago.

 In 1861 Gabriel Read found gold near the Tuapeka River, at a place now called Gabriels Gully.
-Many miners from Australia and New Zealand rushed to Central Otago, finding gold at Cromwell and on the Arrow and Shotover rivers.
+Miners from Australia and around New Zealand rushed to Central Otago, and more gold was found at Cromwell and on the Arrow and Shotover rivers.
 Towns full of gold seekers developed quickly, including Queenstown on Lake Wakatipu.

 Many Otago settlers were Scottish and belonged to the Presbyterian church.
-They valued education, and set up public schools.
-They also campaigned for the rights of women and workers, and for temperance (limiting alcohol).
+They valued education and set up public schools.
+They also campaigned for the rights of women and workers, and for temperance (not drinking alcohol).

 Changes over time

-Around 1880, due to wool and gold, Dunedin was New Zealand’s largest and wealthiest town, and one-fifth of the country’s population lived in Otago.
+Around 1880, thanks to wool and gold, Dunedin was New Zealand’s largest and wealthiest town.
+One-fifth of the country’s population lived in Otago.

 By 2013 Otago had less than 5% of New Zealand’s people.
 Dunedin was still well known for its university and medical school, and tourist towns like Queenstown and Wānaka were growing fast.

 Many poets and artists have lived in Dunedin, or been inspired by Central Otago’s dramatic landscapes.
 Poet Hone Tuwhare lived in Otago for many years; writer Janet Frame spent her childhood in Ōamaru.
-Well-known Otago visual artists include Ralph Hotere and Grahame Sydney.
+Well-known Otago-based visual artists have included Ralph Hotere and Grahame Sydney.

 Otago’s forests and rivers are popular for hunting and fishing.
-In summer, people enjoy swimming, boating and waterskiing on its lakes; in winter, they ski, skate, or go curling (a kind of bowling on ice).
+In summer, people enjoy swimming, boating and waterskiing on its lakes; in winter, they ski, skate, or (in cold seasons) go curling – a kind of bowls on ice.